MaPunWang/Final-Project/README.md

 ## Q1.
 Point out all the unbalanced trees.
 ### For all three figures in Q1, the node '4' and '5' are mistakenly swapped in the figure.

-Figure (a) and (c) are unbalanced.
+Ans: Figure (a) and (c) are unbalanced.

 ## Q2.
 After executing all the questions in task 1 (Q1 ~ Q3), is the binary search tree balanced or not?

-The BST in Task 1 is not balanced.
+Ans: The BST in Task 1 is not balanced.
 The subtree of node '10' has two right branches and zero left branches.
 As |left branches - right branches| > 1, the BST is unbalanced.

 ## Q3.
 If the binary search tree in Q2 is unbalanced, write a function rebalance () to rebalance the tree after each operation by using the AVL algorithm.
 As there are many approaches to make it balanced (e.g., RR, LL).

-The unbalanced part of the tree is the node '10'.
+Ans: The unbalanced part of the tree is the node '10'.
 It forms a linear search.
 To solve the unbalance, we can execute a left rotation and then a right rotation.
 That is the Left-Right rotation case.

 The following is the additional functions for AVL Trees.